vmware-archive/nsxraml/md-version/nsxvapi.md

 Release | Modification
 --------|-------------
 6.4.0 | Method updated.
 The **detailed** query parameter now specifies whether detailed info is displayed for **featureStatuses** only.
 Detailed info is now always displayed for **edgeVMStatus**. <br>The **systemStatus** parameter is deprecated, and might be removed in a future release.
+6.4.2 | API deprecated.
+Use the **healthsummary** API instead to retrieve the edge status.

 ### /4.0/edges/{edgeId}/healthsummary
 Working With NSX Edge Health Summary